liqotech/liqo/docs/pages/User/Configure/discovery.md

 ### How can I trigger this process?

 This process can be triggered by telling Liqo which domain to look for.
-We can do that on Liqo dashboard on manually adding a resource
+This operation can be performed through the Liqo dashboard or manually adding a `SearchDomain` resource.

 Create a new file (`mydomain.yaml`) with this content: